If your Mac runs slowly

 If you find your Mac is running slowly, there are a number of potential causes that you can check.

 An app you’re using may require more memory than your Mac has easily available.
-To see how much memory your Mac has, choose Apple menu > About This Mac, then check the amount of memory listed in the Overview pane.
-See the documentation that came with the app to find out its system requirements.
+You can use Activity Monitor to see how much memory your Mac and apps are using.
+See View memory usage in Activity Monitor.
+Also see the documentation that came with the app to find out its system requirements.

 Quit any app that isn’t compatible with your Mac.
 For example, an app may require a different processor or graphics card.
 See the documentation that came with the app for information about its system requirements.

-To see what processor your computer has, choose Apple menu > About This Mac, then click Overview.
+To see what processor your computer has, choose Apple menu > System Settings, click General in the sidebar, then click About on the right.

 Quit any apps you’re not using.